Make sure this part fits

 Genuine Ford Part F2AZ-4635-C, the Right Choice

-Your vehicle deserves only genuine OEM Ford parts and accessories.
-To ensure reliability, purchase Ford part # F2AZ-4635-C U-Joint Repair Kit.
-It is sometimes referred to as Ford Universal Joint.
-Our Ford parts and accessories are expedited directly from authorized Ford dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM Ford parts are the best for restoring your vehicle to factory condition performance.
+To ensure reliability, purchase part # F2AZ-4635-C U-Joint Repair Kit.
+It is also called Universal Joint.
+OEM parts are of high quality and known for their longevity.
+This is because they are built to the Ford standards which are relatively high and undergo rigorous quality control testing.
 This part fits specific Ford Crown Victoria, Explorer, Ranger models.
 It fits Lincoln Aviator, Mark VIII, Navigator.
 It also fits Mercury Cougar, Grand Marquis, Mountaineer.

 Why choose Ford Parts Giant